As Bernie Sanders surges, Texas liberals take their own shot

 But with early voting already underway in Texas, Sanders’ ascendancy in the polls has armed them with a rebuttal.

-“Conventional wisdom would say that the most progressive Democratic presidential nominee wouldn’t be leading in the polls in this state,” U.S. Senate candidate Cristina Tzintzún Ramirez said at a debatelast week, referring to Sanders.
+“Conventional wisdom would say that the most progressive Democratic presidential nominee wouldn’t be leading in the polls in this state,” U.S. Senate candidate Cristina Tzintzún Ramirez said at a debate last week, referring to Sanders.
 She is a former labor organizer who has raised more than $1 million, supports a fracking ban in a state where the energy sector is king and is endorsed by Democratic Rep. Joaquin Castro.

 One of her moderate rivals, state Sen. Royce West, scoffed.
 “We have to make certain that we have a dose of reality.
 No Democrat can win by being far left.
 It’s not going to happen,” he said.